safarilewis/safarilewis/README.md

 # Hi there 👋,

-I'm an AI Enthusiast, Junior Software Engineer and Graphics Designer.
+I'm an AI Enthusiast, Software Engineer and Graphics Designer.

 MBTI Personality: ENTP